Insights on Food Security

 On another note, do talk to your professors and seniors – networking can begin from the wide networks within your school.
 Read up as much as possible about this newly-emerging ecosystem before entering the industry.
 Food science could be a useful field for you to explore.
 Keeping abreast of the market landscape and new developments by reading industry reports is also crucial for those keen on joining the industry.

-Courses are great, but get hands-on experience as well, especially with schools often promoting work attachment.
+While courses are great, do get hands-on experience as well, especially with schools often promoting work attachment.
 It is good to intersperse your seminars with practical experience.
 See how things are done in the real world, learn what you can, figure out what you can do better, then be brave and start your own company from there.

 Cast your pride aside and get your hands dirty.
 Companies like ours do not judge people based on their socio-economic background.
 If someone comes in willing to learn, we encourage them along the way.
 If they show aptitude in plant science and agronomy, we will focus on developing their talents there, but if they are content with hands-on farming or packing, that is fine too!